GroupEat/groupeat-api/app/Devices/docs/main.md

         {
-            "UUID": "1sfqsf557845sfsf", // A unique ID representing the device "notificationToken": "353SQKFJ323fdsf", // The token to use with GCM, APNS or equivalent services "platform": "android", // Should be one of the labels returned by the route above.
+            "UUID": "1sfqsf557845sfsf", // A unique ID representing the device "notificationToken": "353SQKFJ323fdsf", // The token to use with GCM, APNS or equivalent services, optional "platform": "android", // Should be one of the labels returned by the route above.
             "platformVersion": "1.0",
             "model": "Black 16 Go Nexus 5"